Internet Crimes Leveraging More Than Two Decades of Experience to Protect Your Future

 At Roberts & Teeter, LLC, our New Jersey internet crimes lawyers have nearly 20 years of combined experience working in the criminal justice system.
 We understand how best to navigate of the legal process, and we will leverage our knowledge and skills to fight your charges.
 Our team is not afraid to take on complex cases or go up against difficult opponents.
 Our focus will be on protecting your rights and minimizing the effects of a criminal charge on your life.

-What is an Internet Crime?
+What Is an Internet Crime?

 An Internet crime is an offense committed online – whether a network was used to commit the offense or the actual crime was committed on the Internet.
 Nowadays, the Internet is used for practically everything, which means there are numerous types of crimes that can be committed.
 Although these crimes are different, they will all be aggressively pursued by New Jersey prosecutors.